Codecademy/docs/content/uiux/concepts/user-story/user-story.md

 ## Benefits of User Stories

-User stories are an essential tool in [User experience (UX) design](https://www.codecademy.com/resources/docs/uiux/ux-design), keeping the focus on the user’s needs and goals by allowing designers to better empathize with the user.
+User stories are an essential tool in [user experience (UX) design](https://www.codecademy.com/resources/docs/uiux/ux-design), keeping the focus on the user’s needs and goals by allowing designers to better empathize with the user.
 Additionally, user stories:

 - Aid in communication among [stakeholders](https://www.codecademy.com/resources/docs/uiux/stakeholder) by explicitly detailing design requirements in an accessible, easy-to-understand manner.
 - Allow designers to better contextualize a user’s interaction with a platform, design, or service and identify gaps or inconsistencies within a design.